Olympia Brewing Company: 21st century

 The brewery was eventually purchased by Miller Brewing Company.
 For a time, the Olympia brewery took over the brewing of other Pacific Northwest brands as their original breweries were closed one by one, including the Lucky Lager brewery in Vancouver, Washington, the Henry Weinhard's brewery in Portland, and even the brewery of its arch-rival, Rainier Beer, in Seattle.
-In 2002, SAB bought out Miller Brewing Co.
-SABMiller closed the Tumwater facility in mid-2003, citing the unprofitability of such a small brewery.
+In 2002, SAB bought out Miller Brewing Co.; SABMiller closed the Tumwater facility in June 2003, citing the unprofitability of such a small brewery.

 Pabst was purchased, along with the Olympia label, by beer industry veteran Eugene Kashper with backing from TSG Consumer Partners in 2014, and Olympia Beer was brewed under contract by MillerCoors at their brewery in Irwindale, California.
 Ag Energy Resources of Benton, Illinois purchased the machinery from Olympia Brewing to make ethanol for motor fuel use.

+On January 25, 2021 Pabst Brewing Company announced on Twitter that it was "temporarily pausing production" of Olympia Beer because of a lack of demand and to focus attention on its distilled spirit line under the Olympia Distilling Company brand.

+As of 2026, Olympia Beer is produced in Saskatoon, Saskatchewan by Great Western Brewing.

+Closure of brewery

+The 1934 Olympia Brewery, situated on 100 acre on Custer Way in Tumwater, was shuttered in 2003 and the campus has since remained in a "derelict" state.
+The site was privately purchased in 2016 and by the 2020s, the site was described as "depressing", "unsightly" and an "eyesore".

 Part of the brewery complex was heavily damaged in a fire on October 7, 2018.
 The administration building's south side partially collapsed, and a 3-alarm fire call caused fire units to respond from many neighboring departments.

-On January 25, 2021 Pabst Brewing Company announced on Twitter that it was "temporarily pausing production" of Olympia Beer because of a lack of demand and to focus attention on its distilled spirit line under the Olympia Distilling Company brand.

-Presently, Olympia Beer is produced in Saskatoon, Saskatchewan by Great Western Brewing.
+An oil leak from the brewery contaminated nearby Deschutes River in 2019; the city fined the owner and a settlement was agreed to with the state.

+Local citizens and the city of Tumwater have suggested several proposals to convert the site for various uses, including reopening the facility for another brewery.
+As the campus resides in what is known as the "Brewery District", additional suggestions include converting the buildings into a commercial and residential mixed-use complex, as part of the district.
+Possible contamination at the brewery has prevented any actions to convert the grounds for other use.
+Eminent domain has been suggested, but the city found the costs to be prohibitive.